orchest/orchest/README.md

 The software in this repository is licensed as follows:

-- All content residing under the "orchest-sdk/" directory of this repository is licensed under the "Apache-2.0" license as defined in "orchest-sdk/LICENSE".
+- All content residing under the "orchest-sdk/" and "orchest-cli/" directories of this repository are licensed under the "Apache-2.0" license as defined in "orchest-sdk/LICENSE" and "orchest-cli/LICENSE" respectively.
 - Content outside of the above mentioned directory is available under the "AGPL-3.0" license.

 ## Slack Community